dapr/docs/concepts/bindings/specs/storagequeues.md

 `storageAccount` is the Azure Storage account name.
 `storageAccessKey` is the Azure Storage access key.
-`queue` is the name of the Azure Storage Queue.
+`queue` is the name of the Azure Storage queue.